Hero background

 • Simple meals prepared locally

-• Kenyan cuisine: rice, maize, vegetables, legumes, eggs, seasonal fruit
+• Kenyan cooking: rice, maize, vegetables, pulses, eggs, seasonal fruit

-This is not a hotel but a community home.
-Sharing, adapting and respecting communal spaces are all part of the experience, just as much as the farming work.
+This isn't a hotel: it's a community home.
+Sharing, adapting and respecting the common spaces are as much part of the experience as the farming work.

 🛡️ Safety and support

-Participant safety is a priority.
-The project is managed by CIVS Community Service, with years of experience running community and agricultural programmes in Kenya.
+Keeping participants safe is a priority.
+The project is run by CIVS Community Service, with years of experience in community and agricultural programmes in Kenya.

 🔹 Preparation and prevention

-Before departure you will receive a practical guide on health, safety and outdoor work.
-The initial orientation is designed to help you move confidently from day one.
+Before you travel, you'll get a practical guide on health, safety and outdoor work.
+The orientation on day one is exactly there to help you settle in confidently.

-✔ Respect the rhythms, spaces and people of the community
+✔ Respect rhythms, spaces and people in the community

-To create a safe and clear environment where you can focus on the experience: working, learning and sharing in an authentic way.
+A safe, clear environment where you can focus on the experience: working, learning and sharing in a real way.

 🧭 Orientation day

-The experience begins with a mandatory orientation session.
+The experience starts with a compulsory orientation session.

-• Information on local markets, transport and daily life
+• Info on markets, transport and everyday life

-This is the time to clarify expectations, get to know the local team and start feeling part of the community.
+It's also a good moment to clear up any expectations, meet the local team and start feeling part of the community.

 ✈️ Arrival recommendations

-We recommend booking a flight arriving at Kisumu International Airport (KIS), only after prior coordination with us.
+We'd recommend booking a flight into Kisumu International Airport (KIS), only after coordinating with us in advance.

-After passport control and baggage collection, exit the terminal and wait in the external pick-up area.
-A CIVS coordinator will be waiting for you with a sign reading “CIVS” or your name.
-Do not move away from the meeting point.
+After passport control and baggage collection, head out of the terminal and wait in the outdoor pickup area.
+A CIVS coordinator will be waiting with a sign saying "CIVS" or with your name on it.
+Please don't wander off from the meeting point.

 Recommended arrival: any day of the week.
-Pick-up is included on these days.
+The pickup is included on these days.

-Kisumu Airport → Ahero Resource Centre: approximately 45 minutes
+Kisumu Airport to Ahero Resource Centre: about 45 minutes.

-Stay at the meeting point and call the emergency numbers you will receive before departure.
-Do not try to move on your own without instructions.
+Stay at the meeting point and ring the emergency numbers you'll receive before you travel.
+Don't try to make your own way without instructions.

 🚖 Departure recommendations

-The programme ends the week following your arrival day.
-The return transfer is not included, but local staff will help you arrange a taxi or bus according to your travel schedule.
+The programme finishes the week after your arrival day.
+The return transfer isn't included, but the local staff will help you arrange a taxi or bus to fit your travel times.

 Still have questions?